skoolkid/skoolkit/sphinx/source/commands.rst

 To list the options supported by `skool2ctl.py`, run it with no arguments::

-  Usage: skool2ctl.py [options] FILE
+  usage: skool2ctl.py [options] FILE

   Convert a skool file into a control file, written to standard output.
 FILE may be a regular file, or '-' for standard input.

   Options:
-    -w X  Write only these elements, where X is one or more of: b = block types and addresses
+    -V, --version      Show SkoolKit version number and exit -w X, --write X    Write only these elements, where X is one or more of: b = block types and addresses
                          t = block titles
                          d = block descriptions
                          r = registers
                          m = mid-block comments and block end comments s = sub-block types and addresses
                          c = instruction-level comments
-    -h    Write addresses in hexadecimal format
-    -a    Do not write ASM directives
+    -h, --hex          Write addresses in hexadecimal format -a, --no-asm-dirs  Do not write ASM directives

 If you need to preserve any elements that control files do not support (such as data definition entries and ASM block directives), consider using